-Winter escape to some of the islands off the coast of Venezuela
+Winter escape to islands off the coast of Venezuela

 Finally, while fleeing the Danish winter, we spent three weeks hopping across the southern trio, the ABC islands, off the coast of Venezuela, down in the deep south of the Caribbean.
 Aruba is all about beaches, but the coast on the northeast is rugged and wild and hence good for long walks.
-Also, there is a splendid barriere reef on the southwest coast.
+Also, there is a splendid barrier reef on the southwest coast.
 Bonaire is the odd island of the ABCs.
 It is desert-like and dry, but it has some of the best preserved reefs in all of the Caribbean.
 Acutally, many belive it is the absolute best diving spot across the entire Caribbean.
 It’s relative lack of tourists means much of its coral is very intact.
 Flamingos wander the terrain of multicolored salt plains, and the island is one big eco-friendly backpacker haunt.
-Finally, Curacao is the most “Creole” of the three islands, which a more vibrant cultural mix and exotic markets.
+Finally, Curacao is the most “Creole” of the three islands with a very vibrant cultural mix and lovely exotic markets.
 The natural beauty of the island is astonishing – it’s a real gem.
-Also here is a range of good walks crisscrossing the island.
+Also, there is a range of good walks crisscrossing the island.

 For more Caribbean adventures nearby check our or pages on the upper part of the Volcanic Arc, the lower part of the Volcanic Arc, the Limestone Arc of islands and Montserrat.
 Other more farflung adventures in the Caribbena are the Mesoamerican Reef, the Corn Islands and the Bocas del Toro islands.